Virgin Atlantic ends unprofitable Sydney-Hong Kong flights

-LONDON Britain's Virgin Atlantic Airways VA.UL will halt operations between Sydney and Hong Kong from May 5 because the route is no longer profitable, the company said on Tuesday.
+LONDON Feb 4 Britain's Virgin Atlantic Airways will halt operations between Sydney and Hong Kong from May 5 because the route is no longer profitable, the company said on Tuesday.

 The airline said it would continue to operate services between London and Hong Kong but the decision would affect some staff in Sydney and Hong Kong and it has started consultation with employees.